 The South Hants Vehicle Preservation Society (SHVPS) was founded in 1968 by enthusiasts who seek to preserve and keep roadworthy, historic, vintage, veteran and classic cars and commercial vehicles, pedal and motor cycles – in fact, anything with wheels and is over 25 years old.

-Over forty years, the Society has retained a friendly and informal social atmosphere and members can usually find help and advice in the restoration and maintenance of their vehicles, which has contributed to the Society’s continued success.
+For over fifty years, the Society has retained a friendly and informal social atmosphere and members can usually find help and advice in the restoration and maintenance of their vehicles, which has contributed to the Society’s continued success.